How Your Donation Helps

-- ISF granted Nationwide Children’s Hospital $60,000 to support their Genomics Department for the Neuroblastoma Killer Cell Trial and neuroblastoma research.
+- Nationwide Children’s Hospital: Neuroblastoma Killer Cell Trial & neuroblastoma research

-- ISF granted Memorial Sloan Kettering Cancer Center $202,000 to fund The SADA Drug Delivery Platform with Memorial Sloan Kettering Cancer Center.
+- Memorial Sloan Kettering Cancer Center: SADA Drug Delivery Platform.
 The SADA drug delivery platform was created to control drug delivery with such precision that toxicity only occurs where the drug is picked up by tumor cells, and not to normal bone marrow, the immune system, kidney or other vital organs.

-- ISF granted Children’s Oncology Group $100,000 to fund Frontline MIBG Therapy.
-This Phase 3 trial was specifically targeted to determine the effectiveness of pulling MIBG therapy, which is traditionally used as an end of life treatment, to the frontline of therapy for children with high-risk neuroblastoma.
+- Children’s Oncology Group: Frontline MIBG Therapy, This Phase 3 trial was specifically targeted to determine the effectiveness of pulling MIBG therapy, which is traditionally used as an end of life treatment, to the frontline of therapy for children with high-risk neuroblastoma.
 This trial was available nationwide.

-- ISF granted Children’s Oncology Group $50,000 to support the Circulating Tumor DNA project, a technology developed within test tubes that will allow cancer to be detected through a blood test.
+- Children’s Oncology Group: Circulating Tumor DNA project, technology developed within test tubes that will allow cancer to be detected through a blood test.
 Circulating tumor DNA may provide a method for monitoring disease status during treatment and may be a means with which to detect changes in pediatric cancer mutation status without the need for invasive biopsies.

-- ISF granted Children’s Oncology Group $25,000 to support Project Every Child which is aimed to capture the biology and outcome of every child diagnosed with cancer in the United States.
+- Children’s Oncology Group: Project Every Child, study to capture the biology and outcome of every child diagnosed with cancer in the United States.
 The ultimate goal is to collect biospecimens, including tumor tissue, host, and when feasible, parental DNA samples, which are stored at the COG’s state-of-the-art biorepository at Nationwide Children’s Hospital.
 These samples may then be utilized by any scientist in their studies to find new and improved cure for pediatric cancer.